xanderbarkhatov/sveiki/README.md

 # Sveiki 👋

-This API allows you to get an equivalent of "Hello" in different languages.
+Get an equivalent of "Hello" in different languages.

 Why?
 Who knows 🤷‍♂️